Somerville College Chapel: Use

 The chapel does not have a chaplain but a Chapel Director due to the nondenominational tradition of the college.
 The current Chapel Director is Monty Sharma.
 In addition to providing opportunities for traditional Christian worship and in keeping with the college's liberal and inclusive tradition, the chapel hosts speakers with a range of religious perspectives.
 Past invited speakers include Alister McGrath, Shirley Williams, Kallistos Ware, Andrew Copson and Rosamund Bartlett.

-There's an annual commemoration service for Somervillians who have died during the year.
+There is an annual commemoration service for Somervillians who have died during the year.

 The Choir of Somerville College sings in the chapel.

 Organ

 The organ of the chapel was made in 1937 by Harrison & Harrison in Durham.
-Nobel prize winner and Kemp's friend Albert Schweitzer was the chapel's organ advisor and recommended a Neo-Baroque organ, as this style was popular in the Organ reform movement.
+Nobel Prize winner and Kemp's friend Albert Schweitzer was the chapel's organ advisor and recommended a Neo-Baroque organ, as this style was popular in the Organ reform movement.
 However, the college voted for an organ voiced in the style of the Romantic era.
 The organ case is made of oak, designed by Theobald, and was renovated in 2012.
 The instrument is regularly used for solo recitals, concerts and recordings.

 The chapel also houses a Steinway & Sons grand piano, a two-manual harpsichord by Robert Goble and a portable digital piano.